 SaunaAtlas.com – A ‘Map Of All The Saunas In The World’.
 OK, not yet all of them but 1264 locations with 2813 saunas so far and growing.

-Trumpkin Reviews – I occasionally write reviews of saunas I’ve visited.
+Trumpkin Reviews – I occasionally write reviews of public saunas we’ve visited.

-There are a few thousand thermal suites throughout Europe.
-Here are a few to consider.
+There are a several thousand thermal suites throughout Europe.
+Here are a few of our favorites and others.

 Finland: